 2. Take a Backup

 Whether you’re going to install Windows 11 on your primary system or a secondary one, it is recommended to perform a full backup of your files and create a system restore point.
-Insider builds can contain a lot of bugs and issues that might hinder your daily workflow.
+Initial Windows 11 builds can contain a lot of bugs and issues that might hinder your daily workflow.
 A backup will help you get back on track quicker in case things go south.
 You can back up your files to an external drive, or to the cloud before proceeding with the Windows 11 install.

 1. Open the Settings app, and navigate to Update & Security > Windows Insider Program.